wbamberg/idl-reference/docs/mozIThirdPartyUtil.md

 Therefore, both the channel's URI and each level in the window hierarchy
 associated with the channel is tested.

-@param aChannel
-       The channel associated with the load.
-@param aURI
-       A URI to test against.
-If null, the URI of the channel will be used.

 For example, if 'aURI' is "http://mail.google.com/", 'aChannel' has a URI
 of "http://google.com/", and its parent is the topmost content window with
 a URI of "http://mozilla.com", the result will be true.

-@return true if aURI is third party with respect to the channel URI or any
-        of the URIs associated with the same-type window hierarchy of the
-        channel.

 @throws if 'aChannel' is null; the channel has no notification callbacks or
         an associated window; or isThirdPartyWindow throws.